 Claudio Carvalho, Rio de Janeiro, Brazil

-When Philippe isn't wearing an ascot to cover his tracheotomy scar, the size of that scar changes noticeably from one occasion to the next.
+The size of Philippe's tracheotomy scar changes noticeably from one occasion to the next.
 See more »

 5% of the profits from the film will be donated to the Association Simon of Cyrene - 15 rue de Suffren - 75015 Paris whose purpose is to create shared living spaces for disabled adults and friends.
 See more »